dinolevi/hybridframework/README.md

 RestTest class(package: test/java/rest).
 Also I have spare time to setup basis for GUI auto tests.
 GUI tests are stored in test/java/ui package (there is only one login test case just as a proof concept).
 GUI test cases can be run on chrome or firefox.
+Pleasse update your credentials if it is necessery in main/java/resources/properties.yml file to obtain valid session token.

 ## Technologies
 Machine on which framework is made: